franpossetto/RevitAPIExtension/README.md

                 ├── ExternalCommand.cs          # this file implement the interface IExtenralCommand
                 ├── Ribbon.cs                   # this class contains methods to create ribbon items in revit.
                 └── RevitPushButton.addin       # manifest file

+#### 2. Revit Event Add-in
+With this template you can create an add-in and subscribe it to an event.
+In this template I use `DocumentOpened` event.

+        └── RevitPushButton
+                ├── Properties
+                ├── Reference
+                    ├── RevitAPI.dll
+                    └── RevitAPIUI.dll
+                ├── ExternalDBApplication.cs    # this file implement the interface IExtenralDBApplication
+                ├── EventCommand.cs             # this file implement the interface IExtenralCommand
+                ├── Ribbon.cs                   # this class contains methods to create ribbon items in revit.
+                └── Event.addin       # manifest file

 #### Snippets Summary